betfair-datascientists/betfair-datascientists.github.io/src/modelling/SpringRacingDatathon.md

 ### Submissions & Judging

 The Datathon will be judged using the log loss method where the log loss score is calculated using the difference between the predicted probability and the actual outcome.
-The scoring calculation will involve finding the SUM of the log loss across all runners in a single race and then finding the AVERAGE log loss of each race.
-The entrant with the lowest log loss will be victorious.
+The scoring calculation will involve finding the SUM of the log loss across all runners in each race and then finding the AVERAGE log loss of each race.
+The entrant with the lowest average log loss across all races over the nominated race days will be victorious.

 ![png](../img/LogLoss.PNG)